Amboyna Cuckoo-Dove

 About the Amboyna Cuckoo-Dove

 The Amboyna Cuckoo-Dove belongs to the family Columbidae, within the order Columbiformes.
-These birds typically live average 7 years, with a maximum recorded of 10 years..
+These birds typically live typically 7-10 years, with some individuals living up to 12 years..

 How to Identify a Amboyna Cuckoo-Dove